Northwood Jazz Piano Studies Programme (Beginner-Advanced)

 Music Improvisation Collective (MIC)

-Music Improvisation Collective(MIC) is a community initiative and a sister site to Northwood Music.
+Music Improvisation Collective(MIC) is a community initiative of Northwood Music.
 MIC seeks to promote the art and science of improvisation to the public and offers direct opportunities for live jamming and performance for all, giving your learning experience a truly authentic one.
 Go to www.mic.sg for more details.